 When Is a Supplement Probably Not Necessary?

 If you are generally a healthy person who eats a balanced diet that looks similar to the MyPlate recommendations, then you really don’t need to be taking dietary supplements.
 (You’re more likely getting all the nutrients you need from food!)
-In fact, taking supplements may actually do you more harm then good.
+In fact, taking supplements may actually do you more harm than good.
 Too much of one vitamin or mineral can sometimes inhibit the absorption or storage of others.
 For instance, if someone’s zinc intake is too high, it will likely deplete the body’s copper stores, and sometimes also alter iron function.
 Likewise, excessive calcium intake has been associated with interference of iron and zinc absorption.
 The moral of the story is that you are more likely to get a healthy amount of nutrients from food, rather than from a vitamin supplement.
 When you take supplements, you risk potential of nutrient toxicity, which is practically impossible when only getting nutrients from food.

 If you are generally a healthy person, but you don’t necessarily have the best diet, there are still other options to consider before taking a supplement.
-Look at the MyPlate recommendations and see what areas you can adjust your diet and lifestyle.
+Look at the the MyPlate recommendations and see what areas you can adjust your diet and lifestyle.
 You are better off getting your nutrients from foods, if you have the ability to.
 Only after you’ve exhausted all of your food options should you consider taking a supplement.

 Other Things To Consider